R-process: Nuclear physics

-There are three candidate sites for r-process nucleosynthesis where the required conditions are thought to exist: low-mass supernovae, Type II supernovae, and neutron star mergers.
+The only natural candidate sites for r-process nucleosynthesis where the required conditions are thought to exist are core-collapse supernovae (including electron-capture supernovae), and now mergers of neutron stars.

 Immediately after the severe compression of electrons in a Type II supernova, beta-minus decay is blocked.
 This is because the high electron density fills all available free electron states up to a Fermi energy which is greater than the energy of nuclear beta decay.
 However, nuclear capture of those free electrons still occurs, and causes increasing neutronization of matter.
 This results in an extremely high density of free neutrons which cannot decay, on the order of 1024 neutrons per cm3, and high temperatures.
 As this re-expands and cools, neutron capture by still-existing heavy nuclei occurs much faster than beta-minus decay.
 As a consequence, the r-process runs up along the neutron drip line and highly-unstable neutron-rich nuclei are created.

 Three processes which affect the climbing of the neutron drip line are a notable decrease in the neutron-capture cross section in nuclei with closed neutron shells, the inhibiting process of photodisintegration, and the degree of nuclear stability in the heavy-isotope region.
 Neutron captures in r-process nucleosynthesis leads to the formation of neutron-rich, weakly bound nuclei with neutron separation energies as low as 2 MeV.
 At this stage, closed neutron shells at N = 50, 82, and 126 are reached, and neutron capture is temporarily paused.
 These so-called waiting points are characterized by increased binding energy relative to heavier isotopes, leading to low neutron capture cross sections and a buildup of semi-magic nuclei that are more stable toward beta decay.
 In addition, nuclei beyond the shell closures are susceptible to quicker beta decay owing to their proximity to the drip line; for these nuclei, beta decay occurs before further neutron capture.
 Waiting point nuclei are then allowed to beta decay toward stability before further neutron capture can occur, resulting in a slowdown or freeze-out of the reaction.